Jorge Heine, Background

 A native of Santiago, Chile, Jorge Heine is a lawyer and political scientist.
 After completing law school at the University of Chile, he studied at the University of York, UK (B. Phil., Modern Political Analysis) and Stanford, California (M.A. and Ph.D.).
 Jorge’s interest in the interface between academia and public policy arose at the Woodrow Wilson International Center for Scholars in Washington, D.C., where he was the deputy director of the Latin American Program in the early 1980s.
 There, he developed a passion for public policy think tanks and has worked with them in various capacities for 30 years, in Latin America, North America, Europe, Africa and Asia.

-At CIGI, he has been involved in the Complex Diplomacy, Haiti’s Governance Challenges and International Community research projects, and co-edited three major volumes, Fixing Haiti: MINUSTAH and Beyond, The Dark Side of Globalization and Which Way Latin America?
+Jorge has been involved in the Complex Diplomacy, Haiti’s Governance Challenges and International Community research projects at CIGI, and co-edited three major volumes, Fixing Haiti: MINUSTAH and Beyond, The Dark Side of Globalization and Which Way Latin America?
 Hemispheric Politics Meets Globalization.
-As a CIGI chair, Jorge also runs the International Governance Speakers Series, which brings leading global experts to Waterloo to discuss international affairs.
+As a CIGI chair, Jorge runs the International Governance Speakers Series, which brings leading global experts to Waterloo to discuss international affairs.

 Jorge has also served as vice president of the International Political Science Association (2006–2009), and was listed as one of the top 10 most influential Hispanic Canadians in 2010.
 He serves on the Strategic Advisory Group of the UNDP-Latin America.
 He has been the Winegard visiting lecturer in international development at the University of Guelph, and the Hansen-Hostler lecturer at California State University, San Diego, as well as a public policy scholar at the Woodrow Wilson International Center for Scholars in the summer of 2011.